muqriqawiem/muqriqawiem.github.io/README.md

 ## Contribution
 As this is a personal website, contributions are not expected.
 However, if you notice any issues or have suggestions for improvements, feel free to submit an issue or pull request.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE] file for details.

 ## Contact
 If you have any questions or comments about the website, feel free to contact me at [muhammadmuqri32@gmail.com].